Geo Prizm: Comparison to Toyota Corolla

 In all three generations, the Prizm was virtually the same car as the Toyota Corolla.
 It has more similarities with other Toyotas during the time period it was produced than it does to other cars from Geo and Chevrolet.
+The first and second generation Prizms shared body shells with the Japanese market Toyota Sprinter, the former featuring additional quarter windows in the C-pillars and the latter different doors and door apertures that wrapped upward into the roof; the third generation used the same body as the E110 Corolla sedan.

-Its distinctions from the Corolla came down to minor cosmetic differences, a GM Delco radio after 1992, the non-availability of a wagon in all three generations, and the availability of a hatchback for the 1989-1992 model years (the Corolla was not offered as a hatchback in North America during those years).
+Its distinctions from the Corolla came down to minor cosmetic differences, a GM Delco radio after 1992, the non-availability of a wagon in all three generations, and the availability of a hatchback for the 1989–1991 model years (the Corolla was not offered as a hatchback in North America during those years).

-The third generation Prizm also featured a Delphi air conditioning system instead of the Corolla's Denso air conditioning system.
+The third-generation Prizm also featured a Delphi air conditioning system instead of the Corolla's Denso air conditioning system.
 The Prizms also used the contemporary Sprinter front end to differentiate them from their Corolla counterparts.
 The third-generation Prizm headlight, front turn signal, and taillight assemblies were also different, making them notable exceptions in a car that shared almost all of its parts with the Toyota Corolla through each of its model years.